Financial Help for Teachers: Top Resources for Classroom Needs

 Take advantage of social media

-Share your fundraiser offline
+Share offline too

-While sharing your fundraiser through Facebook and Instagram can be effective, there are also plenty of ways to share without social media and still get the word out.
+While sharing your fundraiser through Facebook and Instagram can be effective, there are also plenty of in-person ways to share without social media and still get the word out.
 Here are just a few ways to share offline:

 • Send personalized emails and include a link to your fundraiser.